open-way-learning/owl-handbook/README.md

 - Equity commitments and open-source licensing
 - How to contribute updates to this handbook

----

 ## 🌱 A Living Document

 This is not a dusty PDF sitting in a forgotten drawer.
 It is a handbook built for iteration—an evolving reflection of our organization as we grow and learn.

 We update this handbook often, based on staff input, feedback from partners, and changing needs.
-If you have an idea for improving it, [propose a change](https://github.com/open-way-learning/owl-handbook/pulls) or share your thoughts via GitBook’s comment feature.
+If you have an idea for improving it, [propose a change](https://github.com/open-way-learning/owl-handbook/pulls) or share your thoughts via GitBook's comment feature.

----

 ## 💡 License

 Unless otherwise noted, all content is licensed under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-That means you’re free to use, remix, and share this content non-commercially—just give proper credit.
+That means you're free to use, remix, and share this content non-commercially.
+Just give proper credit.

----

 ## 🧭 Looking for Something?